Lectito

 Empty Elements

-Elements with no text receive score of 0 and are ignored.
+Elements with no text receive a negligible score and are ignored.

 Nested Elements

 Both parent and child elements are scored.
-The highest-scoring element at any level is selected.
+The best candidate can appear at any level of the tree.

 Sibling Elements